nextcloud/documentation/developer_manual/app/gettingstarted.rst

 or create a second apps directory in your :file:`/var/www/owncloud/config/config.php` (see :doc:`../core/configfile`)

-.. note:: Don't forget to enable your app and the appframework app on the apps settings page!
+.. note:: Don't forget to enable your app and the App Framework app on the apps settings page!

 Now change into your app directory::